 Pilots can elect to fly after this time, however the organization takes no responsibility for retrieves beyond the published time.

-24 Post Task “Signing Out” /Check Back
+24 Post Task “Check Back”

 Pilots must Check Back to HQ within the time period stated on the Day Task Board.
 They can do this by SMS message to the ‘Sign In’ tel. numbers given out at the briefing or by any means possible if circumstances prevent this.

-Pilots are encouraged to sign in as soon as possible after landing by way of SMS to the “Sign in Number”.
+Pilots are encouraged to sign out of the competition as soon as possible after landing by way of SMS to the defined number “Check Back Number”.
 The wording of the text should read: (“Pilot no. “X”, Landed, Safe).
-A suggestion is to set up your cellphone or SPOT with a pre prepared message after landing, send it anyway and if out of signal your phone will automatically send it when it gets a signal.
+SPOT messages are permitted.

 NOTE: Check that your message has been sent as you may be in areas of limited or no coverage at times.
 If you receive no answer back to your cell by 18:30 please try again and also try the alternate number given in the Emergency Plan.
 If you have not received a reply to your Check Back SMS you have not officially Checked Back.